Last Updated on August 31, 2021 by Thinkster

 Thinkster Math is an online tutoring program that offers your student all the benefits of a math tutor with a focus on word problems and unlimited math worksheets to practice with.
 You can try our program for 7 days to see for yourself — and we’re adding more worksheets all the time.

-When it comes to standardized testing, the more practice your student can do, the better.
+When it comes to standardized testing, the more practice and test prep your student can do, the better.
 And with the right preparation, you’ll be set up for success.